Office: 252 McNeil

 Philadelphia, PA 19104

-Wendy D. Roth is an Associate Professor of Sociology at the University of Pennsylvania.
+Wendy D. Roth is an Associate Professor of Sociology and the Graduate Chair (2021-2024) at the University of Pennsylvania.
 She joined the department in 2019.
 Prior to joining the department, she taught at the University of British Columbia.
 She received her Ph.D. in Sociology and Social Policy from Harvard University in 2006.

 Roth is a sociologist of race, ethnicity, and immigration, with substantive interests in multiracial populations and identities, intersections of race and genomics, Latin America and Latinx populations, and transnational processes.
 Her research focuses on how social processes challenge racial and ethnic boundaries and transform classification systems.
 She has received several awards for her research, including a Killam Faculty Research Fellowship, the 2016 Early Investigator Award from the Canadian Sociological Association, the 2011 Oliver Cromwell Cox Article Award from the American Sociological Association Section on Racial and Ethnic Minorities, and the 2007 American Sociological Association Outstanding Dissertation Award.